symfony/symfony1-docs/gentle-introduction/en/08-Inside-the-Model-Layer-Propel.markdown

 Why keep two versions of the data object model in two different directories?

 You will probably need to add custom methods and properties to the model objects (think about the `getName()` method in Listing 8-1).
 But as your project develops, you will also add tables or columns.
-Whenever you change the `schema.yml` file, you need to regenerate the object model classes by making a new call to propel-build-model.
+Whenever you change the `schema.yml` file, you need to regenerate the object model classes by making a new call to propel:build-model.
 If your custom methods were written in the classes actually generated, they would be erased after each generation.

 The `Base` classes kept in the `lib/model/om/` directory are the ones directly generated from the schema.
 You should never modify them, since every new build of the model will completely erase these files.